 - Keep the channel open between management and employees.
 Offer weekly “ask me anything” sessions with the CEO or the Head of People.
 Or have regular office open hours using an app like Calendly, which allows employees to book in a slot to discuss concerns about the redundancies or their new role with their line manager.

 - Once you’ve gathered feedback and questions, it’s vital that you turn these into action.
-To rebuild trust and morale, directly address questions both during meetings, and with regular video updates uploaded by managers to Learn Amp or your LMS.
+To rebuild trust and morale, directly address questions both during meetings, and with regular video updates uploaded by managers to Learn Amp or your Learning Management System (LMS).
 Use these updates to demonstrate that you’ve listened to feedback and concerns and show how you will be addressing them in the future.

 Handling redundancy communications remotely isn’t easy.
 However, approaching the situation with sensitivity and compassion – with both exiting and remaining employees – will help you retain a high-performing and engaged working environment even during these difficult times.